 Canmore now has its own Public Roam bus service.
-It travels from downtown with stops at Elevation Place, the Seniors Lodge to Cougar Creek and out to Three Sisters and to the Canmore Nordic Centre on weekends.
+It travels from downtown with stops at Elevation Place, the Seniors Lodge to Cougar Creek and out to Three Sisters.
+On weekends runs to the Canmore Nordic Centre.
 For the full schedule and more information see: Canmore Roam Transit Local Service

 Canmore Taxi Service

 There are a number of taxis in Canmore which for the most part are readily available and reasonable in price for getting to various areas around town.